 An indoor heated pool, spa and sauna and a fitness centre which offer panoramic city views are great for those who don’t want to lounge around on the couch watching their Smart TV.
 I didn’t use the parking but there is guest access to parking.
 Wi-Fi with one MB downloads is available for all guests and with up to four devices.
 There are also paid options if you wish to increase the

-Activities close by
+Melbourne activities close by

 For sleuths and spies the Victorian Police Fingerprinting facility is a short walk away.
 Who knew there was such a place?
 The reviews on Tripadvisor give the service here the thumbs up.
 So if you want to be close by but tucked away in a gem of a hotel, the Adina Northbank is for you.
 Near the Fingerprint facility is the Victorian police museum – another little known treasure.
 This smallish space offers Australia’s largest collection of Kelly gang armour to forensic evidence from Melbourne’s most notorious crimes.
 Well worth a look especially if you’re on your way to be fingerprinted.